 - Cancer Treatment Videos

-Tumor treating fields (also known as TTFields) are a type of cancer therapy that use low-energy electrical fields to disrupt cancer cells’ ability to grow and divide.
+Tumor treating fields, a type of cancer therapy, use low-energy electrical fields to disrupt cancer cells’ ability to grow and divide.
 TTFields may also be called alternating electric fields.

-TTFields are delivered through a special portable device with electrodes that are placed on your skin near the tumor.
-These electrodes are connected to a portable battery that you can carry in a backpack.
+TTFields therapy is delivered through electrodes placed on your skin near the tumor.
+These electrodes are connected to a portable device you can carry in a backpack or messenger bag.
 The device sends mild electrical currents that target cancer cells while sparing most nearby healthy cells.
-The TTFields device usually needs to be worn for at least 18 hours each day, but people can continue most of their daily activities while wearing it.
+The TTFields device usually needs to be worn for at least 18 hours each day.
+People can continue most of their daily activities while wearing it.
+Your cancer care team will teach you how to use the device and how to place the electrodes on your body.

-TTFields may be used alone or along with other treatments, such as chemo or immunotherapy.
-TTFields tend to have few side effects (see below), so they may be used if other treatments have already been tried.
+TTFields can be used alone or with other treatments, such as chemo or immunotherapy.
+TTFields therapy tends to have fewer side effects than chemo or radiation, so it may be used if other treatments have already been tried.

 Two tumor treating fields devices are FDA-approved to treat cancer: